beibitech/beibitech_cn/exampleSite/content/english/pages/privacy-policy.md

 # **Privacy and cookie statement Beibi Technology Co., Ltd.**

-This privacy and cookie statement was most recently revised on 30 January 2024.
+This privacy and cookie statement was most recently revised on 31 January 2024.

-Your privacy and the protection of your personal data is of great importance to Beibi Technology Co., Ltd. (hereinafter: Beibi).
+Your privacy and the protection of your personal data is of great importance to Beibi Technology Co., Ltd. (hereinafter:  “Beibi”, “we”, “us” or “our”).
 During the processing of your personal data via our games, we work in accordance with the requirements for the processing of personal data laid down in the privacy legislation (General Data Protection Regulation).
 This means we:

 - **Clearly specify our purposes** before we process personal data, by using this privacy and cookie statement.
 - **Limit our collection of personal data** to only the personal data needed for legitimate purposes.